-The Jean Miller Resource Room is hosting a watch party followed by an online conversation about “Lingua Franca,” which tells the story of an undocumented Filipina trans woman who works as a caregiver as she tries to secure a green card.
-The film's director and star, Isabel Sandoval, is a trans immigrant herself.
+The film tells the story of an undocumented Filipina trans woman who works as a caregiver as she tries to secure a green card.
+Director and star Isabel Sandoval is a trans immigrant herself.

 After the watch party on Oct.
-20, join the online conversation on Oct.
+20, students joined an online conversation on Oct.
 21 with film and entertainment producer Jhett Tolentino, winner of three Tony awards and a Grammy.

 Reading about ballot propositions can be dull.
-This is a chance to learn about ballot measures through poetry, visual images and other creative methods.
+This online gathering was a chance to learn about ballot measures through poetry, visual images and other creative methods.

-After the screening, Nava will lead a Q&A about art, education and politics with Grace Lee, who directed/produced the series with director/producer Marjan Safinia and producer Jyoti Sarda.
+After the screening, Nava moderated a Q&A about art, education and politics with Grace Lee, who directed/produced the series with director/producer Marjan Safinia and producer Jyoti Sarda.